-- Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - Include regular consultation with children and young people e.g. through safety questionnaires, participation in anti-bullying week, asking children and young people to report whether they have had happy / sad lunchtimes / playtimes / breaks - Ensure that all pupils and students know there is a trusted adult in the education setting whom they can approach if they are worried or in difficulty. - Include safeguarding across the curriculum, including PSHE/ RSHE, opportunities to equip children with the skills they need to stay safe from harm and to know whom they should turn to for help.
+- people to report whether they have had happy / sad lunchtimes / playtimes / breaks - Ensure that all pupils and students know there is a trusted adult in the education setting whom they can approach if they are worried or in difficulty. - Include safeguarding across the curriculum, including PSHE/ RSHE, opportunities to equip children with the skills they need to stay safe from harm and to know whom they should turn to for help.
 In particular this will include all aspects of anti-bullying work, e-safety, road safety, pedestrian and cycle training.
-Also focused work in year 6 to prepare for transition to secondary school and more personal safety / independent travel
+Also focused work in year 6 to prepare for transition to secondary school and more personal safety / independent travel - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.